 Ice Skating Injury Claims

 Have you sustained an injury at an indoor or outdoor ice rink due to negligence?
-If so, we can assist you in making a claim for the compensation you’re entitled to.
+If so, we could assist you in making a claim for the compensation you’re entitled to.
+Talk to us about ice-skating injury claims, we may be able to help you.

 Ice Skating Injuries

-December and January tend to be the most common months in which ice skating injuries occur.
+Winter months are the most common months in which ice skating injuries occur.
 This is mainly due to the abundance of temporary ice rinks that pop up in cities across the UK at this time of year.
 Nevertheless, there are plenty of permanent sites so injuries are possible all year round.
-Naturally, ice skating is an activity which risks bumps and bruises, but sometimes more serious injuries can occur.
+Naturally, ice skating is an activity that risks bumps and bruises, but sometimes more serious injuries can occur.
 These injuries include dislocated shoulders, broken bones, lacerations and back injuries.

 - Providing unsuitable skates and other equipment